 Lake Toya is a part of Shikotsu-Toya National Park located in the south of Hokkaido, about 1.5 hours by car from the New Chitose Airport or about 2 hours by car from Sapporo.
 It is an almost perfectly round lake formed in a caldera.
 The picturesque lake was chosen as the location of the G8 Summit in 2008.
-Near the lake, you will find Mount Usu, an active volcano which last erupted in the year 2000.
-You can take the Usuzan Ropeway to the summit of Mount Usu.
+Near the lake, you will find Mount Usu, an active volcano that last erupted in the year 2000.
+You can take the Usuzan Ropeway to the summit of Mount Usu. ▶Get e-tickets for Mt.
+Usu Ropeway

 On the foot and Mount Usu, next to the lake, you can visit the hot spring resort Toyako Onsen.
 Stay overnight at one of many hotels, stroll along the promenade with foot baths (ashiyu), and in the evening from May through October enjoy the daily firework show.
 The promenade is also the departure point for sightseeing boat cruises of the lake.
 The sculpture garden borders the shoreline of the lake with 58 large sculptures.

 How to get to Lake Toya

 From Sapporo Station take the JR Hakodate Main Line to Toya Station (about 2 hrs).
 From Toya Station, take the Donan Bus to Toyako Onsen (about 20 minutes).

 8. Go hiking in Daisetsuzan National Park

 Daisetsuzan National Park is the largest national park in Japan which features the Daisetsuzan Mountain range.
 This range includes Mount Asahi (2,291 meters), the highest mountain in Hokkaido, and Mount Kurodake (1,984 meters), one of the most easily accessible major peaks in the Daisetsuzan National Park thanks to a ropeway and chair lift.

 Many nature lovers start their hike from Mount Kurodake which is the entry point into the interior of the national park.
 Around the mountain range, there are several hot springs where you can relax and heal your fatigue after hiking and exploring the area.

 How to get to Daisetsuzan National Park